RiceComp427-Spring2019/comp427-hw1-paranoia-andrewmw94/README.md

   - With D1 schools spending up to 50 million dollars on their football teams in a given year, it seems evident that some people care about these teams a lot.
 The ultimate goal of each team is presumably to win the national championship game.
 We will assume that attempts to do this will not utilize resources on the nation-state level (e.g., satellites will not be used to spy on opposing teams' practices).
 We will not assume morality (i.e., we will assume that there is at least a small group of people that are happy to cheat to help a given team win.), but we will assume that there is no one willing to risk life in prison to hurt a given team (e.g., no assassination attempts).
 - Assets:
   - A small portion of the 50 million dollar budget.
 Let's say 5 million.
   - A large staff, say 97 people not counting the players.
-We'll also assume we can hire a few new employees (say 3 people).
+We'll also assume we can hire a few new employees (say 3 people) who will have a working knowledge of technology and security.
 - Threats:
   - We'll use www.yourteamcheats.com to find common ways teams cheat and try to cover those.
 Additionally, we'll try to look at new ways teams could use technology to cheat:
   - Disqualification.
 Anything from academic probation to performance enhancing drug (PED) use can disqualify a player.
 NFL teams don't have academic probation, but PEDs have resulted in suspensions.
 While this would give some short-term benefit to our players, we will assume that the net result for our team is negative as such acts are likely to be detected and punished.